Triangle Dissections

 Triangle — Decagon (7 pieces)

 I’m very pleased with this dissection.
-It’s the only dissection in which I use this particular decagon strip.
+It’s one of only two dissections in which I use this particular decagon strip.

 Triangle — Hendecagon (11 pieces)